Multivalence/Algorithms/README.md

 # Algorithms
-Handy collection of Algorithms and Problems to know.
+Handy collection of Algorithms to know.